Eos (yacht): Size

-"Which one is bigger?
-Well, it depends on how you measure it.
-If the bowsprit counts (and it usually does), then the Eos wins," opines the YachtPals website.

-However, Latitude 38 begs to differ.
-They "consulted with sailing experts from around the world at the Le Select Bar here in St. Barth," who explained that the length at the waterline and length on deck are "the real measure of size," making Maltese Falcon the largest sailing yacht.

 In 2007, a BBC headline declared Eos the largest, saying "The world's largest private yacht, owned by an American millionaire, is in a south Devon harbour."
 Other news outlets have also come out for Eos as the world's largest private yacht.

 Press coverage

 Press coverage of Eos written for non-sailors describes the ship with phrases like "world's largest," (despite the opinion of the Latitude 38 "sailing experts").
 A 2009 news story about Eos arrival in Fremantle, Australia appears designed to reinforce the glamor and mystique of luxury yachting, (if not envy and/or daydreaming).
 It claims that not only is the ship "the world's largest yacht," but that "Little is known about the yacht's interior, kept a secret by Mr. Diller, but it is believed to boast a glass staircase and panoramic views astern."
 The outgoing captain was quoted as saying, "I thoroughly enjoy it ...
 I have long, unstructured hours and an ever-changing itinerary.
 We have no set route but travel mainly between the Mediterranean and the Caribbean."